With big flavours and locally sourced ingredients, Forelles restaurant at Fishmore Hall is a great choice for Sunday Lunch.

 It was sheer happiness on a plate – full of big flavours, and cooked to perfection.
 I ordered a glass of Malbec to go with this course and it’s hard to imagine a nicer Sunday Lunch.

-Again, I stole a small taste from his plate, and the pork was cooked perfectly without any hint of dryness.
-And the crackling was excellent, both in flavour and crunch.
+The pork was cooked perfectly without any hint of dryness, and the crackling was excellent, both in flavour and crunch.

 The Roast Pork had the same accompaniments as my Roast Beef, but with the addition of apple sauce alongside.